 "The movies would have you believe private school is just for the elite, but the face is changing," LaBranche says.

-7. Be prepared to lay all your cards on the table.
 "People get stressed and embarrassed when talking about finances," LaBranche says.
 "Put your pride aside and be open and honest."
 Applying for financial aid won't affect your child's chances of being accepted to private school since acceptance is based on whether the student is a fit and meets the school's academic and extracurricular criteria.

 The application process can be taxing, as you will likely be asked to provide income statements, tax forms and lists of assets.
 Make sure to mention any special circumstances that aren't reflected on your basic income statement, Brown recommends.